AriFordsham/GHCWiki/deterministic-builds.md

 ## Motivation

 In large build systems unnecessary recompilation of Haskell files becomes a performance problem.
 With the current GHC if you build the same sources with the same environment and flags twice you don't always get the same result.
+That leads to a chain of dependents being gratuitously rebuilt.

+## Goal

+Given the same same sources, flags and environment produce the same interface files.
+GHC will not recompile if the .hi files of dependencies didn't change, so we get a performance win if we make .hi files deterministic.

+## Scope

+Do you care about what happens if you recompile GHC, say with different optimisation settings?
+That would affect order of evaluation, and hence the order of allocation of uniques.
+Do you care about recompiling the same source file with different environments; e.g. different compiler flags, changes in imported interface files.

+No, that's a non-goal.

 ## A concrete example